-Make some time to guest teach a few lessons, co-direct a couple of rehearsals, attend and assist at concerts, bring your ensembles to perform various concert programs at the elementary schools throughout the year, have concert programs that combine all levels.
+Make some time to guest teach a few lessons, co-direct a couple of rehearsals, attend and assist at concerts, bring your ensembles to perform various concert programs at the elementary schools throughout the year, and have concert programs that combine all levels.
 Anything a director can do to build personal relationships with younger students and their parents while also promoting their own program will pay huge dividends.

 2. Get There First

-During my years as a middle school band director, both the choir director and I found ourselves constantly battling a sharp drop-off in numbers between fifth and sixth grade – especially after the first month of school of sixth grade.
+During my years as a middle school band director, both the choir director and I found ourselves constantly battling a sharp drop-off in numbers between fifth and sixth grade – especially after the first month of sixth grade.
 “Why?” was the question we were always trying to answer.

 We finally decided to do a survey to try and get to the bottom of the issue.
 What we found was actually quite disturbing.
-The number-one answer we were given was that they were being advised that participation in band and chorus would, by virtue of the fact that rehearsal was during the end of the day activity period, take away their time to get their homework and make-up work done and cause them to face academic difficulty.
+The number one answer we were given was that they were being advised that participation in band and chorus would, by virtue of the fact that rehearsal was during the end of the day activity period, take away their time to get their homework and make-up work done and cause them to face academic difficulty.

 We immediately called a meeting with the administration and then began building a campaign for a very specific promotional tour of the elementary schools to directly counter this message before the students had a chance to hear it.
 Make sure you are aware of all the concerns that can deter students and see to it that the students and parents are equipped with correct information.
 And for goodness’ sake… do this long before course selection!